mattgodbolt/ce-cppcon-talk/Notes.md

 hack to an ecostystem of thingies....

 -- why = reason!
--- even i fyou don't know asm or odnt care about perf
+-- even if you don't know asm or don't care about perf

 Compiler Explorer
 -----------------